netxms/netxms-doc/user/management-console.rst

    Login Dialog

 When Management Console is started, user is presented with login dialog.
 User should enter server host name or IP address, login and password.
-Optionally, user can disable communication-level encryption by deselecting :guilabel:`Encrypt Connection` checkbox.

-Following options are deprecated and will be removed in the future:

-* :guilabel:`Clear session cache before connecting`
-* :guilabel:`Don't cache this session`
-* :guilabel:`Server version should match client version`

 Workbench
 =========